Learn About Breast Biopsy

 Minimally invasive biopsies, such as those conducted with Mammotome biopsy devices, core needle biopsy, and fine needle aspiration (FNA), use computer-generated images to locate breast abnormalities.
 By accurately pinpointing and mapping the area to be biopsied, physicians can gather tissue samples (or cellular material) without making large incisions.

-In a minimally invasive breast biopsy using stereotactic imaging, a patient lies face down on a special table with her breast protruding through a hole in the table’s surface.
+In a minimally invasive breast biopsy using stereotactic imaging, a patient lies face down on a special table with her breast protruding through a hole in the table’s surface, or the patient sits up on a specially designed biopsy table.
 The breast is lightly compressed to immobilize it throughout the biopsy procedure.
 The table is connected to a computer that produces detailed x-ray images of the abnormality to be biopsied.
 Using these images, the doctor guides a special sampling device (for example, a Mammotome biopsy probe) to collect tissue specimens.

 Minimally invasive breast biopsies using ultrasound imaging are performed on patients in an upright or reclined position.
 Using a hand-held transducer, a doctor will move the device back and forth across the breast to generate clear images of the abnormal breast tissue.
 While viewing the images on a computer monitor, the doctor will guide a small probe into the breast to retrieve sample tissue specimens.